-In most cases, running homebrew on your device is 100% free using the LetterBomb or Wilbrand exploit.
-There are also various other exploits in commercial games and the browser to get homebrew running.
+In most cases, running homebrew on your device is 100% free using the LetterBomb or FlashHax exploit.
+There are also various other exploits in commercial games to get homebrew running.

 What can I do with homebrew?

 Here’s a list of things you can do with it.
-Our guide is meant for you to easily get started (and install RiiConnect24 and Wiimmfi, but we have links associated with the things on the list to help you get started.
+Our guide is meant for you to easily get started, but we have links associated with the things on the list to help you get started.

 - Use homebrew apps

-- Play mods of games like New Super Mario Bros.
-Wii and Mario Kart Wii.
+- Play mods of games such as New Super Mario Bros.
+Wii and Mario Kart Wii;

-- Make 1:1 backups of your Wii/GameCube games with CleanRip
+- Make backups of your Wii/GameCube games with CleanRip.

-- Listen to music, watch movies and view photos with WiiMC, and watch YouTube videos with a special version.
+- Listen to music, watch movies and view photos with WiiMC;

-- Launch your favorite homebrew apps from your Wii Menu with a “forwarder”
+- Launch your favorite homebrew apps from your Wii Menu with “forwarders”;

 - Participate in Mario Kart Wii competitions again using Wiimmfi Competitions